ALBANE ARTHUIS

 DR LAURA RAI

-My background is in cognitive neuroscience- I received a B.A (Hons) and MSc from the Department of Psychology in Maynooth University, Ireland.
-Following this, I was awarded a scholarship from the Irish Research Council to conduct doctoral research at Trinity College Dublin.
+Postdoctoral ResearcherMy background is in cognitive neuroscience- I received a B.A (Hons) and MSc from Maynooth University, Ireland and was awarded a scholarship from the Irish Research Council to conduct doctoral research at Trinity College Dublin.
 My PhD focused on computational and neural aspects of decision-making in substance dependence, and in collaboration with a digital brain health company (Altoida) I also contributed to a project investigating an augmented reality application for early detection of dementia.
-I hold a Professional Certificate in Statistics from Trinity College Dublin and a Professional Certificate in Teaching from Maynooth University.
+My research currently focuses on measuring neural, physiological, and behavioural features of live experiences as part of the NEUROLIVE project.
+I am broadly interested in brain state dynamics, inter-brain synchrony, and the influence of co-presence on how we perceive the world.
 Outside of my scientific work I compose and perform music under the moniker ‘Aural Air’.

 Go to website